Enter your email to view this content

 Stormwater runoff occurs when rainfall flows across surfaces such as pavement, rooftops, equipment yards, loading areas, and outdoor material storage areas.
 As the stormwater moves across these surfaces, it picks up pollutants commonly found in industrial environments.

-Typical stormwater contaminants include:
+Typical contaminants include:

 - Sediment and suspended solids